3dimaging/A_Real_World_Guide_for_Python_from_0_to_Advanced/README.md

 # A_Real_World_Guide_for_Python_from_0_to_Advanced

-The real world of python learner:
+The real world of python learner: you may have only 30 min per day to learn Python programming.
+It is quite often that sometimes you may not have no time at all.

 Active vs. Passive learning